 Who Can Be Held in Contempt of Court

-A court can only hold someone in contempt if the court has jurisdiction over that person.
 Any party in a divorce or family law case can be held in contempt.
-Attorneys appearing in the case can be held in contempt.
-Witnesses who ignore subpoenas can also be held in contempt of court.
+Attorneys appearing in the case can also be held in contempt and witnesses who ignore subpoenas.

 Contempt of court is not something the courts take lightly.
-It is often a last resort when all else has failed to get a person to comply with the court's directives.
-For a finding of contempt of court against a party in a divorce or family court case to be made, the following things are required:
+When all else has failed, it is often a last resort to get a person to comply with the court's directives.

-- The person has disobeyed the order, either by ignoring it or by purposefully acting in opposition to the order
+- The person has disobeyed the order, either by ignoring it or purposefully acting in opposition.

 - The act of disobeying the order has caused harm to the other party in the case.